zxc916684603/ecs/intl.en-US/Images/Search for an image.md

  **Procedure**

+1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
+2. In the top navigation bar, select a region.
+3. In the left-side navigation pane, choose **Instances & Images** \> **Images**.
-1. Click the tab of a specific image type.
+4. Click the tab of a specific image type.
-2. In the drop-down list, select a search item such as image name, image ID, or snapshot ID.
+5. In the drop-down list, select a search item such as image name, image ID, or snapshot ID.
-3. Enter one or more keywords in the search bar.
+6. Enter one or more keywords in the search bar.

     For an ID search, you must enter an exact keyword item.
 For an image name search, you can enter partial keyword items \(such as `win` to return Windows public image results\).

-4. Click Search.
+7. Click Search.

 ## Call an API action {#section_94k_aht_jmk .section}